Policies for Fair Exchanges of Resources: A Logic for Characterizing Fair Exchanges

-\autoref{app:proofs} contains some auxiliary definitions and lemmata that help proving that we can only consider normal proofs in either form 1 or 2, as stated by the following theorem. \begin{thm}[\MuACL\ Normal proofs] For every $\Omega, \Sigma, \sigma$, the initial sequent $\Omega; \Sigma \vdash \sigma$ is valid in \MuACL\ if and only if a normal proof $\ \Pi$ exists for $\Omega; \Sigma \vdash \sigma$. \end{thm}
+\begin{defi}[Normal proofs] A \MuACL\ proof for an initial sequent is \emph{normal} if it can be decomposed in either one of the forms in~\autoref{fig:normals}. \end{defi} Notice that the two normal forms essentially coincide, but normal form 1 corresponds the cases in which the proof uses no rules in $Pr$ (the ones for $\linearcontract$), and normal form 2 to those in which instead they appear at least once.
+We use the former to exploit known results for linear logic, and the latter for addressing the cases that are peculiar to \MuACL. \autoref{app:proofs} contains some auxiliary definitions and lemmata that help proving that we can only consider normal proofs in either form 1 or 2, as stated by the following theorem. \begin{thm}[\MuACL\ Normal proofs] For every $\Omega, \Sigma, \sigma$, the initial sequent $\Omega; \Sigma \vdash \sigma$ is valid in \MuACL\ if and only if a normal proof $\ \Pi$ exists for $\Omega; \Sigma \vdash \sigma$. \end{thm}

 As a second auxiliary result we get rid of $\Pi_{Cr\cup Sr}$ in both forms by showing that we can build a canonical $\Omega_\star$ from $\Omega$ such that: $(i)$ $\Omega, \Sigma \vdash \sigma$ is always derivable from $\Omega_\star, \Sigma \vdash \sigma$ using only rules in $Cr\cup Sr$, and $(ii)$ every proof for $\Omega_G, \Sigma \vdash \sigma$ can be transformed into one for $\Omega_\star, \Sigma \vdash \sigma$.
 We build $\Omega_\star$ by including a single occurrence of every $G(\delta)$ and $G(\theta)$ appearing as a subterm in $\Omega$ with valid classical preconditions.